mcline7008/FaceDetect/README.md

 # FaceDetect

 **Authors**
--Matthew Cline
+- Matthew Cline
--Tim Williams
+- Tim Williams
--Tori Williams
+- Tori Williams

 Face Detect is a python program to detect faces in still images using a simple neural netwrok with backpropegation.